carlosedp/vimfiles/README.markdown

     ln -s ~/.vim/vimrc ~/.vimrc

-On windows, create an environment var `gVim` pointing to the install dir and put the` _vimrc` file in this dir.
+On windows, create an environment var `VIM` pointing to the install dir and put the` _vimrc` file in this dir.
 Clone the vimfiles repo into the same place like:

     c:/apps/vim/_vimrc